whitfin/expansion-js/README.md

 #### Object.instance() ####

 Returns the type the object belongs to.
 This is effectively a way to print `instanceof`.
 Can also be used instead of `typeof(obj)`.
+This is a nicer way to use `Function.name` for browsers with no support.

 ```
 var arr = [],